stevenygd/jax-diffusion/README.md

 If you want to train on your own dataset, you need to create TFRecords for that dataset using scipts under `scripts/create_data`.
 Further description of this process will be updated soon.

+### VAE
+The models are being trained on latent features of ImageNet, which means that the data has already gone through the 'encoder' part of a variational autoencoder (VAE).
+We are using the pretrained weights of a well-performing VAE.
+Therefore, during inference, the model should be able to decode the generated latent code into image space.
+We provide the configuration and weights for the VAE that fit this model.
+Download these to your local directory.
+The directory will include the following two files: `config.npy` and `params.npy`.

+TODO: provide the config.npy and params.npy as dataset downloading

 ## 1. Train the Model

 Before running the training script, you need to modify the following contents inside `scripts/run_train.sh`: